akshell/docs/glossary.rst

       A function intended for creating objects via the ``new`` operator.

    CSRF
-      `Cross-site request forgery`_.
+      `Cross-Site Request Forgery`_.
 This type of attack occurs when a malicious web site contains a link, a form button, or some client JavaScript that is intended to perform some action on your web site, using the credentials of a logged-in user who